Suzuki Swift: Fourth generation (AOL; 2023)

 The fourth generation Swift was previewed as the Swift Concept on 25 October 2023.
 The production model was officially introduced first in Japan and Europe on 6 December 2023.
 Swift's biggest market, India, received the fourth generation model on 9 May 2024.

 The hatchback is still underpinned by the same Heartect platform, but redesigned to appeal to Generation Z. Despite having a similar exterior design as the prior generation, the refreshed design is claimed to be 4.6% more aerodynamic by adopting back door side spoilers, optimizing the front strake, front bumper and wheel shape.
 The hidden door handle on the rear door frame is also reverted to the original position to blend with the side body lines and bringing back the older Swift's design identity.
 The Japanese market Swift received slightly different exterior details such as a different grille mesh design with chrome garnish and an additional rear bumper cover for the top two models.
 The NVH are also improved with several modifications.

-For the interior, it sported a new multi-layered dashboard design similar to SX4 S-Cross or Baleno, redesigned door panels and a bigger 9 in LCD display for the top model.
+For the interior, it sported a new multi-layered dashboard design similar to SX4 S-Cross or Baleno, redesigned door panels and a bigger 9 in LCD screen for the top model.
 The safety and convenience features were also revamped with additional front parking sensors, electronic parking brake, driver monitoring system and an advanced collision avoidance system Dual Sensor Brake Support II (DSBS II) which added wider detection range for bicycles and motorcycles.